nsupdate-info/nsupdate.info/docs/security.rst

 Please note that if you like security, you also need to use https (with certificate verification) if you use the web-based method to query your IP address.
-If you use http, a powerful attacker could MITM your request and tell you a wrong IP, which your updater then would happily write into DNS.
+If you use http, a powerful attacker could MITM your request and tell you a wrong IP address, which your updater then would happily write into DNS.

 Login with remote vs. local Account
 ===================================

-If you use a already existing remote account to log in into our service, you don't need to create a local profile (with username, E-Mail and password).
+If you use a already existing remote account to log in into our service, you don't need to create a local profile (with username, email and password).

 That way, we need to store less information about you - especially no password hash (and you also don't need to create a new password just for our service).
 So, this is a little more safe if you just consider our service.

-BUT: If you use some external service to log in, you of course need to trust them for this purpose as *they* are telling "yes, this is really you".
+But if you use some external service to log in, you of course need to trust them for this purpose as *they* are telling "yes, this is really you".

-Also, if you cancel the account on that external service and you don't have a local profile (login, E-Mail, password) with us, you will be unable to log in afterwards or recover access to your hosts/domains.
+Also, if you cancel the account on that external service and you don't have a local profile (login, email, password) with us, you will be unable to log in afterwards or recover access to your hosts/domains.

-So maybe the best way is to first create a local profile (username, E-Mail, password), then log in and associate your other remote accounts with that local profile.
+So maybe the best way is to first create a local profile (username, email, password), then log in and associate your other remote accounts with that local profile.